HermannBjorgvin/Kennitala/README.md

 Compatible with CommonJS, AMD modules, regular Javascript.

 Based off of old code, so defintiely not bullet proof, if you have a pull request it will almost definitely get accepted.

+### Things to add:

+    Kennitala generator, for both people and companies

+    Unit tests for everything